openstack/openstack-ansible/doc/source/index.rst

 OpenStack-Ansible provides Ansible playbooks and roles for the deployment and configuration of an OpenStack environment.

-OpenStack-Ansible Queens is currently a release candidate, expected to release with the 17.0.0 tag by 16 March 2018.
+OpenStack-Ansible's Queens series was first released with the 17.0.0 tag on 14 March 2018.

 .. toctree::
    :maxdepth: 1